Discover the Power of Venture Capital Investing

 • Distinguish VC from other sources of funds.

-• Deliver a pitch as if you’re seeking VC funds.
+• Deliver a pitch as if you’re seeking VC funds as an entrepreneur.

 • Discover the scope of the VC profession and upcoming trends.